23W-GBAC/Shutter101/Automation.md

 `sudo pamac install direnv`

 2. When I tried the direnv in one of my folders nothings happen.
 After installing you have to hook it to your shell so that it will work.
-I will only provide the code corresponding to **ZS**H other shell will be different.
+I will only provide the code corresponding to **ZSH** other shell will be different.
 Add the following line at the end of the `~/.zshrc` file:

 `eval "$(direnv hook bash)"`